Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 ![overview](img/overview.png)

-It should be apparent that the orange dots are heats that would be deemed valid by the new rules.
+It should be apparent that the orange dots are rounds that would be deemed valid by the new rules.
 The cluster that has been highlighted by an ellipse is due to the newly introduced 26 knots criteria, which only kicks in when a single competitor fails to meet the 28 knots criteria and by less than 0.5 knots.

 Zooming in to the most interesting area, we can see that 4 legs in 2022 and 2023 have been labelled.
-The cluster within an ellipse has only been deemed valid under the mid-fleet criteria (over 26 knots) and the other orange dots are deemed valid because of the new upper-quartile criteria (over 28 knots).
+The cluster within the ellipse is deemed valid under the mid-fleet criteria (over 26 knots) and the other orange dots are deemed valid because of the refined upper-quartile criteria (over 28 knots).

 ![zoom](img/zoom.png)

-Orange dots to the right of 28 knots on the x-axis are due to the use of floor division.
-The dark orange dots are heats which only met the 28 knots / 26 knots criteria because the new proposal uses the 2-run average, rather than stipulating two runs both exceeding 26 / 28 knots.
+Orange dots to the right of 28 knots on the x-axis are due to the use of floor division (not rounding up).
+The dark orange dots are rounds which only met the 28 knots / 26 knots criteria because the new proposal uses 2-run averages, rather than stipulating two runs both exceeding 28 / 26 knots.

-The new rules deem a total of 12 additional heats being valid since 2010, including 2 from 2022 (due to the use of floor division) and 1 from 2023 (due to the 26 knots criteria).
-The 26 knots criteria for the middle of the fleet is only applied under the circumstances that were described earlier.
+The new rules deem an additional 12 rounds as valid since 2010, including 2 from 2022 (>28 knots, floor division) and 1 round from 2023, due to the new 26 knots criteria.
+The new 26 knots criteria for the middle of the fleet is only applied under the circumstances, which were described earlier.